DONATE TO THIS

 For more information on how you can be a CASA of Pinal County volunteer or please visit our website, www.CASAofPinalCounty.org,

 Pinal County Juvenile CourtP.O.
 Box 906971 N. Jason Lopez CircleFlorence, AZ 85132

 - Child Welfare

 - People Skills

 - Must be at least 21

 - Orientation or Training

-- Volunteers report 15-20 hours per month, majority of time spent forming a positive consistent relationship with a child in need.
-Other time is spent making phone calls, emails, or attending meetings and court hearings.
+- Volunteers report 10-15 hours per month, majority of time spent forming a positive consistent relationship with a child in need.
+Other time is spent making phone calls, emails, or attending meetings and court hearings in person or virtually.

 - You can live in Pinal County or our surrounding communities.
 Our main office is located in Florence and we have satellite offices in Casa Grande, San Tan Valley, and in the city of Maricopa.
 Please call us with any questions, 520-866-7076.